texane/wiloc/README.md

 WiLoc (short for WIfi LOCator) is primarly a cheap WiFi based tracking device that reports to a web server.

-In the simplest configuration, a wiloc device relies only on WiFi to implement both tracking and Internet communication.
+In the simplest configuration, a WiLoc device relies only on WiFi to implement both tracking and Internet communication.
 That is, no additional modules are needed (GPS, GSM ...).
 It does so by using: